nguillaumin/ym-jukebox/README.md

 ### Running in development mode

-⚠️ In development mode you must manually copy `stsound/libym.wasm` to the root of the project.

 ```bash
 npm run dev
 ```

-This will serve the app at http://0.0.0.0:8080/ with hot reload.
+This will serve the app at http://localhost:5173/ with hot reload.

 ### Building the production version